-Rape Victim Advocates is an Illinois not-for-profit that works to affect positive social change for sexual assault survivors through direct support service and by raising awareness through education and advocacy.
+RVA is an Illinois not-for-profit that works to affect positive social change for sexual assault survivors through direct support service and by raising awareness through education and advocacy.
 And it’s the RVA volunteers who make all the difference in our work to end sexual violence and help every victim become a survivor.
 Join us in our stand against sexual violence.

 Volunteer Opportunities with RVA

 Thanks to more than 200 volunteer medical advocates, we are able to ensure that victims who receive emergency treatment at our 14 partner hospitals are never alone.
 Beyond advocacy, RVA volunteers do so much more—from collecting and sorting donated clothing to facilitating education and training programs to standing in solidarity with survivors at our annual Standing Silent Witness protest each April.
 What opportunity is right for you?
 Contact us to learn more, call 312-443-9603, or apply online today.

 RVA volunteer advocates are here exclusively to serve the needs of survivors—the sole person on whom survivors can count to protect their rights and ensure consistent, specialized, and humane treatment in the face of such unimaginable trauma.

 Our advocates are on-call to provide crisis counseling in Chicago’s hospitals.
 They are the people who answer the page from the hospital emergency room—the caring strangers who arrive to hold an unsteady hand, decipher medical and legal terminology and filter through countless forms and paperwork, all to put victims on the pathway to becoming fully healed.
 Advocates are required to:

 - Commit to a full year of service

 - Become certified Rape Crisis Counselor (60 hours of training required)

 - Be on-call to provide crisis counseling for at least two 12-hour shifts per month